Jolijn0101/calculator/README.md

 The calculator could only be used by clicking on the numbers.
 In the future I hope I could let it work also by typing.
 <br><br>
-Feel free to play around with it and if you have any constructive critism, let me know Would be nice to learn from it.
+Feel free to play around with it and if you have any feedback, let me know Would be nice to learn from it.